E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 2. Installation as a CLI utility:
 Installation as a CLI utility requires previous steps 1.1 and 1.2 in part 1 of INSTALLATION section finished

+NOTE!
+On MSYS2/MinGW64 Python (Windows) a problem with installation of Pillow package was encountered.
+To solve it, execute instructions in step 1.3 before continuing with step 2
 ```
 2.1.
 In your command line terminal navigate to the root directory of the script

-1.2.
+2.1.1.
 While in root directory install the script by executing a command:
        $ python setup.py install (for UNIX-based systems)
        or
        python setup.py install (for Windows)